Skip to main content

 Send a Page for Approval

 Page Approvals are the core feature of Approvals for Confluence and a much-loved part of this powerful product.
-In this guide, we’ll explore how to setup page approvals and get your content to the review team for their seal of approval.
+In this guide, we’ll explore how to set up page approvals and get your content to the review team for their seal of approval.

 https://www.youtube.com/watch?v=lJJWnH1Rr60